-• There are no longer any signs of illness such as sore throat, rash, vomiting, diarrhea, earache, irritability or confusion, or a physician approves, in writing, their attendance.
+- There are no longer any signs of illness such as sore throat, rash, vomiting, diarrhea, earache, irritability or confusion, or a physician approves, in writing, their attendance. - Are able to participate comfortably.

 A child with any of the following diagnoses from a health provider may return when the time periods below are followed: